 See that and more information here: https://www.cityoflondon.gov.uk/services/transport-and-streets/Pages/transport-strategy.aspx

 If you work in the City or travel there on business, please make sure you complete the survey.

 You might wish to state you oppose road closures, and you will also find the survey requires you to indicate a hierarchy of priorities for road usage – cars, PHVs, buses versus cyclists and pedestrians.
 This is a very divisive approach.
 It should be a question of what is an appropriate balance in different locations and at different times.

 The transport strategy is still being developed but it’s interesting to look at the proposed Strategy Board Members.
 It’s dominated by City Corporation staff, GLA representatives, and by representatives of financial institutions (what do the latter know about transport issues?).
-There is not a single representative of road users such as taxi drivers, PHV drivers, private motorists (the ABD has certainly not been invited), freight owners or even cyclists.
+There is not a single representative of road users such as taxi drivers, PHV drivers, private motorists, freight owners or even cyclists.
 See this document for details: http://democracy.cityoflondon.gov.uk/documents/s90399/TS%20Strategy%20Board%20Report%20LP%20Sub%20260118%20FINAL.pdf

 Regretably this is a typical example of how the City Corporation is biased and staff in the relevant department seem to want to close down all the roads if they could.

 You can “follow” this blog by clicking on the bottom right.